header-banner-ASC.jpg

 11. Tropical marine finfish.

-Although this list covers the majority of farmed species, some species still remain ineligible to gain ASC certification, as ASC has no current standards for them.
+Although this list covers the majority of farmed species, some species remain ineligible to gain ASC certification, as ASC has no current standards for them.
 The species within these groups were selected due to their degree of impact on the environment and society, their market value, and their international trading value.
 Accordingly, each farmed species has its own standard with detailed descriptions of how to meet the environmental and social standards for that group.

 Potential Issues With The ASC Label

 ASC faces many of the same critiques as other sustainable certification processes.
-Where it often gets complicated is when certification systems are tailored towards more wealthy countries’ comprehensive food safety standards, overlooking many other lower-income regions might struggle to uphold those standards.
+Where it often gets complicated is when certification systems are tailored towards more wealthy countries’ comprehensive food safety standards, overlooking many other lower-income regions that might struggle to uphold those standards.

 Inclusive For Some Farmed Fisheries, While Exclusive For Others